Faculty of Computing, Engineering and the Built Environment

 In this section

 Smart Manufacturing is a rapidly developing field of study within both academia and industry.
-The MSc Smart Manufacturing Systems aims to prepare students for a successful career as a modern manufacturing engineer where Industry 4.0 machine-to-machine (M2M) communication (products talk to machines) is producing large amounts of collected data, where analytics now plays a key role in understanding and modelling process improvements, alongside competitive demands within a global business context.
-Hence, there is a need for skills in advanced manufacturing processes, industrial robotics, intelligent automation, factory modelling and simulation, zero defect manufacturing with data analytics, embedded sensing and M2M, and commercial awareness.
+The PgCert Smart Manufacturing Systems aims to prepare students for a successful career as a modern manufacturing engineer where Industry 4.0 machine-to-machine (M2M) communication (products talk to machines) is producing large amounts of collected data, where analytics now plays a key role in understanding and modelling process improvements, alongside competitive demands within a global business context.
+Hence, there is a need for skills in industrial robotics, intelligent automation, factory modelling and simulation, zero defect manufacturing with data analytics, and commercial awareness.
 These types of skills are typically in high demand in manufacturing industries from plastics, semiconductor to construction, as the sectors moves to Industry 4.0.

 This programme of study is firmly based under the STEM umbrella and additionally due to the nature of the skills and knowledge developed during the programme, resulting graduates will have the potential to be employed across a spectrum of industries which will address the skills shortage in smart manufacturing capabilities.

-Students from this course would be eligible to directly enter graduate employment or proceed to further study at PhD level.
+Successful students from this course would be eligible to the MSc version of the Smart Manufacturing Systems course.
 There is currently an extensive demand for engineering graduates, particularly those with the high-level skills to develop and operate smart factories, which will be provided by this course.

-There is no work-based learning or supervised work experience/placement within the MSc programme.
+There is no work-based learning or supervised work experience/placement within the PgCert programme.

 Correct at the time of publishing.
 Terms and conditions apply.